 Elk Island National Park is part of a Dark-Sky Preserve – one of the few designated “dark sky” places in the world where artificial lighting is prohibited.
 Goodbye light pollution, hello stargazing!

 I was just about to head home when the lights came.

 At first, it was as a faint, pale, greenish band that almost looked like a cloud.
 Then it got brighter and brighter until there was no mistaking it – the aurora had arrived.

-The aurora actually became stronger after I took this photo.
-I was trying different compositions in the forest by that time, but those images aren’t great because a heavy breeze was swaying the trees – thus blurring them during the long exposure time necessary to capture the northern lights.
+The aurora actually became stronger after I took the photo shown here.
+I was trying different compositions in the forest by that time, but those images aren’t great because a heavy breeze was swaying the trees – thus blurring them during the long exposure time necessary to capture the Northern Lights.
 The orange light on the horizon is actually from downtown Edmonton, 40 minutes to the west.
-The small dots of light in the lower right corner of this northern lights photo are from a small dock on the lake.
+The small dots of light in the lower right corner of my Northern Lights photo are from a small dock on the lake.

 This is a classic view of Astotin Lake.
-And I’m happy the northern lights in Alberta, showing up here at this lake, happened to be my first sighting of them – despite all the mosquito bites.”
+And I’m happy the Northern Lights in Alberta, showing up here at this lake, happened to be my first sighting of them – despite all the mosquito bites.

 Jon Reaves is a Canadian travel and nature photographer whose images are published all over the world.
 He splits his time between traveling internationally and the Canadian Rockies; his experiences are chronicled on his travel blog: Maps & Cameras.